SteeltoeOSS/Documentation/docs/3-connectors/postgresql.md

 Currently, the connector supports the [Npgsql](https://www.npgsql.org/) provider.

-This connector provides a `IHealthContributor` which you can use in conjunction with the [Steeltoe Management Health](https://steeltoe.io/docs/steeltoe-management/#1-2-3-health) check endpoint.
-See the [Using Health Contributors](#using-health-contributors) section for details on how to make use of it.
+This connector provides a `IHealthContributor` which you can use in conjunction with the [Steeltoe Management Health](/docs/7-management/6-%252fhealth) check endpoint.

-You can find the source code for this connector [here](https://github.com/SteeltoeOSS/Connectors).

 ## Usage